Jism 2: Reception

 The music of the movie was met with mostly positive reviews.
 Joginder Tuteja of Bollywood Hungama gave 3 and half out of 5 stars and concluded "Ultimately, Jism 2 delivers a tad more than what seemed like a promise before the album was played.
 A package affair that goes well with the theme of the film, it also ensures that there is a consistent sound right through the album which doesn't distract a listener or make him jump into the next track".
-He picked Abhi Abhi, Maula, Yeh Jism as his favourate.
+He picked Abhi Abhi, Maula, Yeh Jism as his favourite.
 Times of India rated it with 4 stars out of five and remarked "The soundtrack has been assembled well and its variety will prove to be its key to success.
 It also backs the sensuality of the film quite well".